cyve/performance-guidelines/symfony.md

 - Use plaintext password hasher to speed up login and fixtures generation.
 - Use in memory filesystem to speed up I/O.
 - Use SQL transactions to reset database to avoid recreate a new database for each test.
+- Use `fingers_crossed` [Monolog handler](https://symfony.com/doc/5.4/logging.html#handlers-that-modify-log-entries) to reduce the amount of log.

 ### Other links
 - https://symfony.com/doc/5.4/performance.html